 You might also ask “how do I get rid of fat?”
 Fat is stored energy so the body converts fat to usable energy for muscle and tissue maintenance.
 As we use the stored energy, the fat cells shrink.
 The rest of the fat is exhaled through carbon dioxide, peed through urine, and sweated out through pores, which is why drinking water and exercising is so important.
 Exercise really does help us exhale more fat.
 (Don’t go out hyperventilating to get rid of fat though.
 It doesn’t work that way).
 Aim for at least 150 minutes per week at moderate to intense workouts.

 Get a free health consultation.
 See if this is the right match for you by addressing weight loss, cravings, emotional eating, balanced diet, disease prevention, nutrition, and getting to the root cause of what’s keeping you stuck.
+See what others are saying on Google and Yelp.

 Learn how to set and achieve goals. https://happyfoodhealth.com/how-to-achieve-goals-for-health-weight-loss/.